What are the sources of payments law in your jurisdiction?

 Are there any areas of fintech that are particularly strong in your jurisdiction?

-It would be difficult to point to any area of fintech that is particularly strong within the UK, given the strong presence of fintech businesses across the board.
-Fintechs are active within the business and consumer credit space, payments (including account information services and the services built on this), e-money (including e-money as a means to authorisation by challenger banks), robo-advice and insurtech.
+It would be difficult to point to any area of fintech that is particularly stronger than another within the UK, given the strong presence of fintech businesses across the board.
+Fintechs are active within the business and consumer credit space, payments (including account information services and the services built on this), e-money (including e-money as a means to authorisation by challenger banks), robo-advice, crypto and insurtech.
 The UK’s financial regulatory system is effective in enabling products and service offerings across a wide range of regulated services, facilitating innovation across the financial sector.

 What is the status of collaboration vs disruption in your jurisdiction as between fintechs and incumbent financial institutions?